isomerpages/cris-precise/news-and-highlights/editorial-features/_posts/2022-03-28-post-Female Scientists Pushing Precision Medicine Forward.md

-and her team are committed to driving Singapore’s women’s health research through a variety of efforts—from genetic sequencing to assessing the general public’s attitudes toward breast cancer screening. &nbsp;In particular, Li’s work focuses on the&nbsp;<a href="/empowering-breakthroughs-in-breast-cancer-care/" rel="noopener noreferrer nofollow" target="_blank">prevention and early detection of breast cancer</a>.
+and her team are committed to driving Singapore’s women’s health research through a variety of efforts—from genetic sequencing to assessing the general public’s attitudes toward breast cancer screening. &nbsp;In particular, Li’s work focuses on the&nbsp;<a href="/empowering-breakthroughs-in-breast-cancer-care/" rel="noopener noreferrer nofollow" target="_self">prevention and early detection of breast cancer</a>.
 Typically, family history remains the primary measurement for breast cancer risk, but Li and her team have noticed that such information is becoming more difficult to obtain.
 Through her research, she hopes to identify genetic